hyperflow-wms/hyperflow-k8s-deployment/README.md

 <img src="https://github.com/hyperflow-wms/hyperflow-k8s-deployment/blob/master/hyperflow-k8s-arch.png" width="600">

 ## Preparing the workflow
+### Workflow graph
+You need to provide the workflow graph as HyperFlow `workflow.json` file.
+This file needs to be uploaded to the working directory in the HyperFlow engine container (default location: `/work_dir`) before running the workflow.
+However, there are *workflow data containers* that already contain `workflow.json`, so you don't have to do anything if you use them (see below).

 ### Workflow function
 To run workflows in a Kubernetes cluster, workflow tasks in `workflow.json` must use the `k8sCommand` function.
 It is recommended to use variable in `workflow.json` as follows: